 I always make pate at Christmas.

-It probably stems from the time when I lived in South Africa and Christmas was at the height of summer.
-It was a time for outdoor get-togethers and barbeques and pate was perfect for handing round as a light snack to keep the hunger pangs at bay while waiting for the meat to cook.
+It probably stems from the years I lived in South Africa and Christmas was at the height of summer.
+It was a time for outdoor get-togethers and barbeques and pate was perfect for handing around as a light snack to keep the hunger pangs at bay while waiting for the meat to cook.

 Now that I’m living in the UK I can’t get out of the habit.
 As soon as Christmas arrives I get the urge to start making pate, such as this delicious chicken liver pate.

-Unfortunately, the English winter doesn’t lend itself to barbeques, but pate can be enjoyed indoors too.
+Unfortunately, the English winter doesn't lend itself to barbeques, but pate can be enjoyed indoors too.
 It makes the perfect starter when served in individual ramekins with crackers or crusty bread.
-And it is the ideal dish to add to your Christmas buffet table so that everyone can help themselves.
+This is the ideal dish to add to your Christmas buffet table so everyone can help themselves.

 This year I decided to deviate somewhat from the normal chicken liver pate and try my hand at mushroom pate instead.